PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - Chunk World + JobSystem/Lecture/english.md

 ![screenshot threading timeline](/Assets/screenshot_threading_timeline.png)

-You will notice the record button at the top, this is for recording data for the profiler to use, the thing is a dropdown, by default you will be in Hierarchy mode click on the dropdown to change it to Timeline mode.
-In timeline mode you shoul dbe able to see worker threads under "Jobs".
+You will notice the record button at the top, this is for recording data for the profiler to use.
+The other highlighted thing is a dropdown, by default you will be in Hierarchy mode click on the dropdown to change it to Timeline mode.
+In timeline mode you should be able to see worker threads under "Jobs".
+But first you will have to hit play and record some data.

 # Recycling chunks
 Before we can make the recycling system we used in the cubes example we have to address the `GetRoundedPos()` function.
-Before we were rounding to the 1's place (since the cubes were only 1 x 1 x 1), but now we need to round to whatever `Data.chunkSize` is, so that `GetRoundedPos()` will return multiples of 16 (assuming `Data.chunkSize` was 16) that can correspond to a chunk position.
+Before we were rounding to the 1's place (since the cubes were only 1 x 1 x 1), but now we need to round from whatever `Data.chunkSize` is to the one's place, so that `GetRoundedPos()` will return multiples of 1 which can be used for indexing into the `chunks` array.

+We can find the current chunk index the player is at by dividing the players position by 16 (assuming that `Data.chunkSize` is 16) therefore getting chunk indexes.
+But we need to round the indexes because they won't always be .
 The `Mathf.Round()` function will only round to the nearest 1's place.
-We can reduce the players chunk position to become multiples of 1 by simply dividing the players position by 16 (therefore reducing the players chunk position to multiples of 1) rounding it, and then multiplying again by 16 to get back to a multiple of 16.

 ```cs
 public class JobWorld : MonoBehaviour